Be optimistic about Brazil, says Blatter

 Blatter dismissed concerns and said similar security issues were voiced before the last World Cup in South Africa in 2010.

 "Security is the matter of the government and the state.
-FIFA cannot ensure security.
-This is part of the commitment of the organizing government, in this case the government of Brazil when they have received the World Cup," the 78-year-old said.
+FIFA can not ensure security.
+This is part of the commitment of the organising government, in this case the government of Brazil when they have received the World Cup," the 78-year-old said.

 "The same time, just four years ago, people were saying that nobody shall go to South Africa.
 We shall go with bullet-proof jackets because it's no security.